Aldryngton School PTA Pool Club 2021

 If no-one is prepared to take over supervision, close the pool.
 (See Rule 2)

 The Operating Procedure for non-rota sessions states: “The names of those acting as supervisors must also be recorded in the Attendance Book.
 Should anyone refuse to participate in supervisory duties (other than those with children under 5) this should also be recorded in the Attendance Book.
-During non-rota swimming, those undertaking duties should be changed every 20-30 minutes.”
 Members are reminded that the Pool Club is a collective community activity that relies on the mutual cooperation of its members for its success.
-If you are asked to take on Supervisor or Gate duty during non-rota swimming, please be willing and prepared to do so.
-(Only those who have attended a Resuscitation Training session or who are qualified First-Aiders can be Supervisor but no training is needed to be on Gate duty.
-Only those responsible for an under-5 are exempt.)
+If you are asked to take on Supervisor duties during non-rota swimming, please be willing and prepared to do so.